 Established in 1936 and located in Maori Hill, Dunedin, New Zealand, Mercy Hospital is a tertiary level surgical hospital.
-Our team provides exceptional care to Otago and Southland patients, across the breadth of surgical specialities, including ophthalmology; colonoscopy/gastroscopy; cardiothoracic; orthopaedic; paediatric; ear, nose and throat; cancer; urology; plastics / reconstructive; neurosurgery; breast and dental surgery.
+Our team provides exceptional care to Otago and Southland patients, across the breadth of surgical specialities, including ophthalmology; colonoscopy/gastroscopy; cardiothoracic; orthopaedic; paediatric; ear, nose and throat; gynaecology; cancer; urology; plastics / reconstructive; neurosurgery; breast and dental surgery.

 Mercy Hospital hosts six theatres, a two-bed intensive care unit, in-patient and day-stay beds, alongside a cardiac catheterisation lab and modern oncology unit.

 To have surgery at Mercy Hospital, please talk to your family doctor who can refer you to a specialist.

 For information about the specialists who are credentialed to Mercy Hospital, please visit Our Specialties.